L-Sherry/Localize-me/Documentation.md

     keeping its content.
 This function should be called the first time `patch_font` is called, or else, unexpected results may occur, since different colors must have the same layout.
+  * `recolor_from_base_image`: a function that, when called for non-base images, use the base image as a template and recreate it with a different color.
+    It takes one canvas parameter, which is where the resulting image will be written.
+It will return this parameter.
+  * `import_from_font`: a helper function that take a canvas, an ig.Font and a starting character.
+This function will take every character from the ig.Font and add them to the canvas.
+It internally uses `reserve_char` and `set_char_pos` with consecutive characters, starting with `start_char`.
+    Note that loading an ig.Font should be done in `pre_patch_font`.

 - If `patch_font` is specified, then it is called multiple times for each color, as follows: `patch_font(canvas, context)`.
+  The color of the current image is present in `context.color`.

   canvas is a HTMLCanvas.
   The actual canvas content is either the white font or one of the various color